JobTrainer Qualification and Skill Set List

 Non customer-facing workers may access other infection control training options, which can be found on the Infection control training and resources page on the ACT Government COVID-19 website.

-Information for students and employers is available on the Infection control training and resources page.
+Information for students and employers is available on the Infection control training page.

 All enquiries can be emailed to Skills Canberra.